brzaa/stock-prediction-dashboard/README.md

 └── data/           # Data handling and storage
 ```

-You can try this on [Link Text](https://masb-dashboard.streamlit.app/)
+You can try this on [this dashboard](https://masb-dashboard.streamlit.app/)